Tatwi/QBasic/README.md

 ## Project Files

 Each sub directory has it own README file that describes the files within in greater detail.
-I figured that was handy way to organize things... :)
+I figured that was handy way to organize this library.

 **[/GAMES](/GAMES)**
 - **GAME1:** A simple character graphics game where you must collect all the hearts before the tunnels collapse and you run out of bombs.